-German states report total of 19 new coronavirus cases
+German states report total of 20 new coronavirus cases

 “The male patient is doing well so far.
 He’s in isolation,” Rhineland-Palatinate’s state government tweeted.

-On Wednesday, the federal government’s health minister, Jens Spahn, said Germany was at the beginning of a coronavirus epidemic after new cases sprung up which could no longer be traced to the virus’s original source in China.
+On Wednesday, the federal government’s health minister, Jens Spahn, said Germany was at the beginning of a coronavirus epidemic after new cases emerged which could no longer be traced to the virus’s original source in China.

-Reporting by Matthias Inverardi; Writing by Paul Carrel, Editing by Franklin Paul and Alexandra Hudson
+Reporting by Matthias Inverardi; Writing by Paul Carrel, Editing by Alexandra Hudson and Grant McCool